IQSS/dataverse-docker/doc/README.rst

 Motivation for DataverseNO Docker Container
 -------------------------------------------

 Let assume that you want to deploy an application to a server.
 In your local test system, the application works just fine without any problem.
 But when you have deployed the same application into a another server for production or demo, boom!
 Your application does not work anymore.
-Many factors can contribute to make this happen.
+Many factors can contribute making this happen.
 It could be the operating system compatibility or different library versions.
-Therefore, your application could not be deployed, and you will get a lot of challenges.
+Therefore, your application could not be deployed successfully, and you will get a lot of challenges.
 Docker will come to your help and will help remove these challenges because of the incompatibility problems.

 This documentation will show you how to use Docker to containerize your Dataverse application so you can run them on any servers regardless of their operating system inside of them.
-DataverseNO test is done on Ubuntu OS on the  Microsoft Azure Cloud.
+DataverseNO test was done on Ubuntu OS on the  Microsoft Azure Cloud.

 Requirements & Prerequisites